hirememorey/election_game/DEVELOPER_HANDOFF.md

 ## 🎯 Project Status Summary

-**Current State**: The Election game is a fully functional political strategy board game with a Flask backend and vintage political poster web frontend.
+**Current State**: The Election game is a fully functional political strategy board game with a Flask backend and Apple-level web frontend.
 All major systems are implemented and tested, with all critical bugs fixed.

-**Key Achievement**: Successfully transformed from a basic CLI game to a sophisticated web-based game with rich mechanics, comprehensive testing, excellent code quality, and vintage political poster design system.
+**Key Achievement**: Successfully transformed from a basic CLI game to a sophisticated web-based game with rich mechanics, comprehensive testing, excellent code quality, and Apple-level design system.

 ## ✅ What's Complete and Working

 ### Core Game Systems
 - **Complete Game Engine**: All game logic, turn management, and state management
-- **Vintage Political Poster Web Interface**: Authentic political campaign frontend with bold typography and patriotic colors
+- **Apple-Level Web Interface**: Professional, modern frontend with Apple-inspired design system
 - **API Communication**: REST API with JSON payloads, ~5-10ms response times
 - **Static File Serving**: Fixed from 404 issues, properly configured
 - **Comprehensive Testing**: 10+ test files covering all major functionality